cloudiator/java-rest-client/docs/JobNew.md

 # JobNew

+Represents a job that should be created in the system.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **name** | **String** |  |